samking314/DroneResourceDelivery/README.txt

 DRONE RESOURCE DELIVERY ✈️ 📦

 Problem Statement:
-	Find the optimal set of paths, p, in order to remove 1 item placed randomly in the field at position s.
+	Find the optimal path, p, in order to remove 1 item placed randomly in the field at position s.
 The coordinates are all in a 3-dimensional plane.
-An optimal path, p, decreases the sum of the amount of time it takes for p to be traversed by the drone.
+An optimal path, p, decreases the sum of the amount of time it takes for p to be traversed by a drone.

 Define the parameters for objects:
 	1. A drone fills a 0.5 cubic meter space.